 - Meets White House Open Data reporting requirements for USGS

-- Provides a Search < Discovery Tool that allows for metadata retrieval, visualization, download, < linking back to original data providers
+- Provides a search and discovery tool that allows for metadata retrieval, visualization, download, and linking back to original data providers

-- Offers a single source for USGS to serve its metadata to data.doi.gov, Data.gov, OMB, etc.
+- Offers a single source for USGS to serve its metadata to data.doi.gov, Data.gov, Office of Management and Budget (OMB), etc.